veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 Customers use Veracity Access Hub to manage access to their applications and decide on how much control they delegate to VTM.
 VTM offers three types of access control:

 -   **Fully managed by Veracity** - Suitable for applications with role-based access control if the roles are application-wide (for example, reader, contributor, and so on).
-Admins can create user groups in VTM, assign certain access permissions to them, and then add users to those groups.
+Admins can create groups in VTM, assign certain access permissions to them, and then add users to those groups.
 Then, Veracity handles access control for the application.

 -   **Hybrid access control** – Admins configure basic access permissions in Veracity and the details in the application.